Automattic/vip-go-ci/README.md

 	mv WordPress-Coding-Standards-0.11.0/WordPress* phpcs/CodeSniffer/Standards/ && \
 	git clone -b master https://github.com/Automattic/VIP-Coding-Standards.git VIP-Coding-Standards && \
 	mv VIP-Coding-Standards/WordPressVIPMinimum/ phpcs/CodeSniffer/Standards/  && \
+	git clone -b master https://github.com/Automattic/vip-go-ci.git && \
-	mv $TMP_FOLDER ~/php-validation && \
+	mv $TMP_FOLDER ~/phpcs-scan && \
 	echo "Installation finished"
 fi
 ```

-Note that `~/php-validation` is assumed to exist by `phpcs-scan.php`.
+This should only need to be run once.

-After the shell-script has been run successfully, `phpcs-scan.php` can be run on your local console:
+After the shell-script has been run successfully, `phpcs-scan.php` can be run on your local console to scan a particular commit in a particular repository:

-> ./phpcs-scan.php [repo-owner] [repo-name] [commit-ID] [GitHub-Access-Token]
+> ./phpcs-scan.php repo-owner repo-name commit-ID GitHub-Access-Token

--- were repo-owner is the GitHub repository-owner, repo-name is the name of the repository, commit-ID is the SHA-hash identifying the commit, and GitHub-Access-Token is a access-token created on GitHub that allows reading and commenting on the repository in question.
+-- were `repo-owner` is the GitHub repository-owner, `repo-name` is the name of the repository, `commit-ID` is the SHA-hash identifying the commit, and `GitHub-Access-Token` is a access-token created on GitHub that allows reading and commenting on the repository in question.

 The output you see should be something like this: